 - Tuberculosis (TB) risk assessment: All incoming students must complete a tuberculosis risk assessment questionnaire.
 Incoming students who are at higher risk for TB infection, as determined by the screening questions, should undergo testing for TB infection within one year of SDSU entry.
 The TB risk assessment is found under the Forms tab in HealtheConnect.

-On April 22, the California State University system and University of California shared in a joint announcement that students, faculty and staff will be required to have a COVID-19 vaccine to be able to access campus facilities this fall.
+The California State University system announced on Dec.
+22, 2021 that all students, faculty and staff in the system will be required to have a COVID-19 primary vaccine series as well as a booster on file to access campus facilities and programs.